logzio/logzio-helm/filebeat/README.md

 * Replace `<<CLUSTER-NAME>>` with your cluster's name.

-This daemonset's default autodiscover configuration is [hints based](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover-hints.html).
+This Daemonset's default autodiscover configuration is [hints based](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover-hints.html).
 If you wish to deploy it use:
 ```shell
 helm install --namespace=kube-system \
 --set configType='autodiscover' \